 There is a growing trend in governments and private initiatives to reduce plastic waste around the world, with over 127 countries implementing regulations on the use of plastic bags and promoting recycling.
-The Clean Seas campaign, launched in 2017 by the United Nations Environmental Programme aims to engage governments, enterprises and individuals into reducing plastic waste to protect maritime life.
-Fifty seven countries around the world have joined the initiative, including the government and a number of private businesses in Spain.
+The Clean Seas campaign, launched in 2017 by the United Nations Environmental Programme aims to engage governments, enterprises and individuals in reducing plastic waste to protect maritime life.
+Fifty-seven countries around the world have joined the initiative, including the government and a number of private businesses in Spain.
 They are currently the country with the highest straw waste in the world with around 13 million straws used each day.

-Meliá hotels, a leading Spanish hotel chain, is one of the corporations undergoing major transformation towards becoming environmental friendly.
+Meliá hotels, a leading Spanish hotel chain, is one of the corporations undergoing a major transformation toward becoming environmentally friendly.
 Meliá is committed to the Paris Climate Agreement and aims to eliminate single-use plastic in all its hotels by the end of 2019.
 The chain alone is using 22 million plastic bottles annually but has now an environmental strategy that includes monitoring water and energy consumption.
 Meliá supports its strategy by controlling their purchases on the SAP HANA Enterprise Cloud, removing all plastic from the catalogue and buying only from vendors with alternative products.
-As part of their strategy, they also train its staff on how to politely ask guests to reconsider the request for straws or other plastic items in favour of the environment.
+As part of their strategy, they also train their staff on how to politely ask guests to reconsider the request for straws or other plastic items in favour of the environment.
 Meliá’s commitment and dedication have led them to win awards like Best Company in Digital Transformation and Best Luxury Leisure Hotel Group in the World.

 Healthier food for the world population